CMoebus/PCMs_SICP.jl/README.md

 Learners expecting a gamified learning environment (https://en.wikipedia.org/wiki/Gamification_of_learning) will be disappointed.
 This is a rather academic learning experience.

 The time needed is not trivial.
-We estimate that a newbee to programming needs 12 months (2 semesters) of self-studying chapter 1-2 and further 12 months (2 semesters) for chapter 3-4.
+We estimate that a newbee to programming needs 12 months (2 semesters) of self-studying SICP-chapter 1-2 (incl. studying our Julia-scripts plus solving the SICP-exercises in Julia) and further 12 months (2 semesters) for chapter 3-4 (incl. studying our Julia-scripts plus solving the SICP-exercises in Julia).

+Ok, let's go !
+C.M.